featheredtoast/discourse_docker/launcher_go/README.md

 On rebuild, a standalone site will skip migration if it detects the presence of `MIGRATE_ON_BOOT` in the app config, and will skip configure steps if it detects the presence of `PRECOMPILE_ON_BOOT` in the app config.

 ##### Multiple container, web only
 On rebuild, a web only container will act in the same way as a standalone container.
-This may result in additional downtime as the containers are swapped, and the new (now down) container is responsible for migration and precompiling.
+This may result in the same downtime as standalone services, as the containers are swapped, and the new (now down) container is responsible for migration and precompiling.

 For web-only containers, it may be desired to either ensure that `MIGRATE_ON_BOOT` and `PRECOMPILE_ON_BOOT` are false.
 Alternatively, you may run with `--full-build` which will ensure that migration and precompile steps are not deferred for the 'live' deploy.